-1 INTRODUCTION
+1 Introduction

+HE network of suppliers, manufacturers, distributors and retailers constitutes a supply chain management system.
+Between interconnected entities, there are two types of process flows: information flows, e.g., an order requesting goods, and material flows, i.e., the actual shipment of goods.
 Key elements to an efficient supply chain are accurate pinpointing of process flows and timing of supply needs at each entity, both of which enable entities to request items as they are needed, thereby reducing safety stock levels to free space and capital.
 The operational planning and direct control of the network can in principle be addressed by a variety of methods, including deterministic analytical models and stochastic analytical models, and simulation models, coupled with the desired optimization objectives and network performance measures [1].

-The significance of the basic idea implicit in the moving horizon control (MHC) or MHC has been recognized a long time ago in the operations management literature as a tractable scheme for solving stochastic multi period optimization problems, such as production planning and supply chain management, under the term moving horizon [2].
-In a recent paper [3], a MHC strategy was employed for the optimization of production/distribution systems, including a simplified scheduling model for the manufacturing function.
+The significance of the basic idea implicit in the receding horizon control (RHC) or RHC has been recognized a long time ago in the operations management literature as a tractable scheme for solving stochastic multi period optimization problems, such as production planning and supply chain management, under the term receding horizon [2].
+In a recent paper [3], a RHC strategy was employed for the optimization of production/distribution systems, including a simplified scheduling model for the manufacturing function.
 The suggested control strategy considers only deterministic type of demand, which reduces the need for an inventory control mechanism [4,5].

 For the purposes of our study and the time scales of interest, a discrete time difference model is developed [6].

 The model is applicable to multi echelon supply chain networks of arbitrary structure.
-To treat process uncertainty within the deterministic supply chain network model, a MHC approach is suggested [7,8].
+To treat process uncertainty within the deterministic supply chain network model, a RHC approach is suggested [7,8].

-Typically, MHC is implemented in a centralized fashion [9].
-The algorithm uses a moving horizon, to allow the incorporation of past and present control actions to future predictions [10,11,12,13].
+Typically, RHC is implemented in a centralized fashion [9].
+The algorithm uses a receding horizon, to allow the incorporation of past and present control actions to future predictions [10,11,12,13].